uab-cgds-worthey/DITTO/docs/build_DITTO.md

 # DITTO

 :fire: DITTO (inspired by pokemon) is a tool for exploring any type of genetic variant and their predicted functional impact on transcript(s).

 :fire: DITTO uses an explainable neural network model to predict the functional impact of variants and utilizes SHAP to explain the model's predictions.

 :fire: DITTO provides annotations from OpenCravat, a tool for annotating variants with information from multiple data sources.

-:tada: DITTO is currently trained on variants from ClinVar and is not intended for clinical use.
+:fire: DITTO is currently trained on variants from ClinVar and is not intended for clinical use.

 ![GIF Placeholder](https://media.giphy.com/media/pMFmBkBTsDMOY/giphy.gif)